revbayes/revbayes.github.io/tutorials/branch_specific_div/index.md

 over all possible events occurring in that interval (see Figure [fig:BSBD_likelihood]).

-You don’t need to worry about any of the technical details.
+You don't need to worry about any of the technical details.
 It is important for you to realize that this model assumes that new rates at a rate-shift event are drawn from a given (discrete) set of rates.

-In `RevBayes` we have two implementations (*i.e.,*distributions) for modeling a branch-specific birth-death process.
-The first distribution is the ‘dnBirthDeathMultiRate‘ (or its alias ‘dnMRBDP‘) and the second is the ‘dnHeterogeneousBirthDeath‘ (or its alias ‘dnHBDP‘).
+In RevBayes we have two implementations
+(*i.e.*, distributions) for modeling a branch-specific birth-death process.
+The first distribution is the `dnBirthDeathMultiRate` (or its alias `dnMRBDP`) and the second is the `dnHeterogeneousBirthDeath` (or its alias `dnHBDP`).
 We have designed this tutorial so that each section can be read independently although we recommend that you work through both of them.
 You will find that some parts are redundant, which is intentional to emphasize the similarities